anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 <a name="4.3.1"></a>
 ### 4.3.1 Network Layering and Concepts

-Cloud and Telco networking are layered, and it is very important to keep the layering dependencies low to enable security, separation and portability in between multiple implementations and generations.
+Cloud and Telco networking are layered, and it is very important to keep the dependencies between the layers low to enable security, separation and portability in between multiple implementations and generations.

 Before we start developing a deep model we need to agree on some foundational concepts and layering that allow decoupling of implementations in between the layers.
 We will emphasize four concepts in this section: